CogStack/cogstack-platform-toolkit/docs/observability/setup/production-setup.md

 ## Step 4: Create Site-Specific Config Files
 You must provide your own scrape and recording rules to tell Prometheus what to monitor.

+This is probably the hardest step: You will actually need to know what is running, and where it is!
+Building out these config files will give you that inventory, and give a real definition of what is running where.

 - Probers: HTTP endpoints you want to monitor for availability
   - Add files in `scrape-configs/probers/*.yml`
   - [Configure Probers](./probing.md)